• Skip to primary navigation

 • Add the zucchini, and yellow squash to the mixture and cook for about 5 minutes.
 The squash should be slightly cooked.

-• Add the crushed tomatoes and turn down the heat to a simmer.
-Let the ratatouille simmer mixture for 15-20 minutes or until the eggplant is fully cooked.
+• Add the crushed tomatoes, basil, oregano and red pepper flakes to the mixture.
+Turn the heat down to a simmer and let the ratatouille simmer for 15-20 minutes or until the eggplant is fully cooked.

 Don't overcook the vegetables, they should not be mushy.